Tideseed/robokami-py/README.md

 _Note: Robokami Client is in alpha phase, so there will be breaking changes very soon._

++ For more detailed documentation, see [Wiki](https://github.com/Tideseed/robokami-py/wiki).
++ For bugs, enhancements and other issues see [Issues](https://github.com/Tideseed/robokami-py/issues)
++ See [Discussions](https://github.com/Tideseed/robokami-py/discussions) to add feedback

 ## Installation

 First download this repository or directly install it [pip](https://pypi.org).